lennym/lambda-bundler/README.md

 ## Configuration

 Configuration of AWS credentials is done via environment variables.
-The following environment variables are required:
+The following environment variables are required as a minimum:

 ```
 export AWS_ACCESS_KEY_ID=[redacted]
 export AWS_SECRET_ACCESS_KEY=[redacted]
 export AWS_IAM_ROLE=[redacted]
-export AWS_REGION=eu-west-1
 ```

+Additionally, the [region option](#region) can be configured with an environment variable of `AWS_REGION`.

 You may wish to keep these in a `.env` file in your project (**which you should add to .gitignore and NOT check into source control**).
 If you wish to load environment variables from a `.env` file then these can be loaded automatically by running: